mauriciolarroque/Bikeshare-Case-Study/README2.md

 <br>

-### Now that all the data cleaning was done, it was time to create some temporary tables for each quarter and then move on to the data analysis phase 🙌:
+ Now that all the data cleaning was done, I created some temporary tables for each quarter so I could quickly pull up data without overloading the database:

 <br>